UniversalDependencies/docs/workgroups/core.md

 arguments have the roles of agent and patient.
 For instance, the verb _pomoci_ “to help” takes a dative argument:

-* _Zuzana pomohla Martinovi s domácím úkolem._ “Zuzana helped Martin with his homework.”
+* _Zuzka pomohla Martinovi s domácím úkolem._ “Zuzka helped Martin with his homework.”

 The clause can be passivized.
 However, the dative argument is not promoted by the passivization to the subject relation.
 It stays in dative and the